Chords2Cure

 Mickey Friedberg

-My name is Mickey I’m a junior at Pali High and this is my second year as a junior team member, though I’ve been involved with Chords2Cure since I was young.
+My name is Mickey I’m a senior at Pali High and this is my third year as a junior team member, though I’ve been involved with Chords2Cure since I was young.
 I’m on the varsity baseball team at my school, and I enjoy surfing and playing music as well.
 Jaxon was my 5th grade buddy when I was in Kindergarten, and I have been very close with him and his family my whole life, along with many other families involved with Chords2Cure.
 I have worked behind stage as well as performed in the fundraising concerts and am excited to continue to work with the organization this year!

 Hollen Vann